 Chickenpox is a contagious illness caused by the varicella-zoster virus.
-Once an almost standard part of childhood, outbreaks of this condition have become less common throughout all age groups since the introduction of the chickenpox vaccine in 1995.
+Once an almost standard part of childhood, outbreaks of this condition have become throughout all age groups since the introduction of the chickenpox vaccine in 1995.

 Babies can’t receive the vaccine until they’re at least 12 months old.
-However, cases of chickenpox in babies under 1 year still went down by 90 percent between 1995 and 2008, the Centers for Disease Control and Prevention reports.
+However, cases of chickenpox in babies under 1 year still went down by between 1995 and 2008, the Centers for Disease Control and Prevention reports.
 This may be due, in part, to “herd immunity.”

 Herd immunity, also called community immunity, indirectly helps protect those who can’t be immunized, like babies, from getting a disease.
 When a large amount of a population is vaccinated, the chance of an outbreak is low.
 So with the introduction of the chickenpox vaccine, once most children were immunized, young infants weren’t exposed to chickenpox nearly as often as in the pre-vaccine era.